Book and travel before June 30, 2014, and save 10% on the recommended adult retail price.

 After breakfast, leave Florence and travel northeast by air-conditioned coach.
 Your first destination is Padua – Venice’s lesser-known (but equally enchanting) neighbor – which you’ll get to know on a leisurely paced walking tour.

-Stroll around the center’s handsomely porticoed streets, and then head inside St Anthony’s Basilica – Padua’s most celebrated monument.
-While a major Christian pilgrimage site, the basilica is also known for its elaborate high altar – decorated by the early-Renaissance master Donatello.
-Admire the altar and then head outside to see the Equestrian Statue of Gattamelata – an impressive Donatello sculpture that guards the basilica’s entrance.
+Stroll around the center’s handsomely porticoed streets, and then head inside St Anthony’s Basilica, Padua’s most celebrated monument.
+While a major Christian pilgrimage site, the basilica is also known for its elaborate high altar that was decorated by the early-Renaissance master Donatello.
+Admire the altar and then head outside to see the Equestrian Statue of Gattamelata, an impressive Donatello sculpture that guards the basilica’s entrance.

 After a break for lunch (own expense), continue to nearby Venice by coach.
 Check into your hotel and then head out to see the sites that make Venice sing with romantic ambiance.
-With your guide, stroll through Piazza San Marco -- the city’s flamboyant central square -- and marvel at historical monuments like Basilica di San Marco.
+With your guide, stroll through St Mark's Square -- the city’s flamboyant central piazza-- and marvel at historical monuments such as St Mark's Basilica.
 Learn of the dastardly doges who once ruled Venice in a web of power and corruption, and see the Bridge of Sighs where prisoners were led before they were locked away.

 Return to your hotel for dinner, and then spend the rest of your evening at leisure.